caffeinated-pixels/javascript-calculator/README.md

 My React-based app for the [Build a JavaScript Calculator](https://www.freecodecamp.org/learn/front-end-libraries/front-end-libraries-projects/build-a-javascript-calculator) freeCodeCamp project.
 I setup this version using create-react-app.

+I found this project quite challenging, as there are many permutations when it comes to processing the inputs and outputs.
+Particularly as I decided to add in functionality beyond what the FCC brief required.
+So, I spent a lot of time fixing various bugs and I'm sure they're still some I've missed.
+However, I did get to brush up on my regex and .replace() skills.

+Extra features I added include:

+- formula display
+- comma separation of numbers
+- del/backspace button
+- pos/neg button
+- limited max digits to 21 (JS switches to scientific notation at 22)

 ## Goals

 - use React & Sass